cyborgway-org/awesome-transhumanism/LIST.md

 - [longevitytech.fund](https://www.longevitytech.fund) - Investing globally in companies extending healthy lifespans.
 Longevitytech.fund does pre-seed and seed-stage investments in the best of worldwide early-stage startups and university spinoffs based on our close cooperation with top scientists in the field of aging research and rejuvenation, biotechnology, bioinformatics, agetech, and related AI.
 We Provide an active approach with entrepreneurial help, network and commercialization support.

+- [Longevity.Technology](https://longevity.technology) - We bring together innovators and investors to commercialise the companies that will form the longevity economy.
+There are already 100+ rejuvenation biotechs working on unique therapies and building R&D pipelines to increase healthspan and lifespan.

 ### Crowdfunding for Science

 - [experiment.com](https://experiment.com) - Experiment is online platform for discovering, funding, and sharing scientific research.